Skip to main content

 With back-filings on file and the registered agent in place, the reinstatement application is the final SOS step.
 Some states make it a separate Articles of Reinstatement filing; others restore status automatically once all back-filings are accepted.

-- 3Wait for processing.
-Wyoming and Florida are 1-3 business days.
-California is 2-4 weeks.
-Delaware is 1-2 weeks.
-New York is 4-6 weeks.
-DC is 2-4 weeks.
+3. 3Wait for processing.
+Wyoming and Florida typically run 1-3 business days.
+California typically 2-4 weeks.
+Delaware typically 1-2 weeks.
+New York typically 4-6 weeks.
+DC typically 2-4 weeks.
+Current SOS workload may shift these windows; verify on each portal before relying on a deadline.

 Seven-state reinstate cost and timeline comparison